HARMONICOM/horizon/documents/api-reference.md

 ```

 At runtime, Horizon wraps these instances into `MiddlewareItem` values that keep
-both the instance pointer and the function pointer, but通常は `Chain.use` だけを使えば十分です。
+both the instance pointer and the function pointer.
+Usually you only need to use `Chain.use`.

 ### 4.2 `MiddlewareChain`